matloff/fastStat/README.md

 Say the poll consists of querying 1200 people.
 These were drawn randomly from some list, say a list of phone numbers.
-The point is that if we were to do this again, we would get 1200 other people, and the percentage saying yes to our question would change.
-Thus we want to have some idea as to how much our yes percentage varies from one sample of 1200 people to another.
+The point is that if we were to do this again, we would get 1200 other people, and the percentage saying Yes to our question would change.
+Thus we want to have some idea as to how much our Yes percentage varies from one sample of 1200 people to another.

-(Note: sampling 1200 people is not referred to as "1200 samples."
+(Note: Sampling 1200 people is not referred to as "1200 samples."
 The set of 1200 people is referred to as one sample of size 1200.)

 Let's set some notation.
 Say we are interested in some quantity X, say